tribbens/SP25_DS5111_kvu2et/README.md

 ├── ygainers.csv
 └── ygainers.html
 ```

-## If your output looks similar to mine (paying special attention to "ygainers.csv" showing up), the virtual environment, makefile, requirements, and headless browser are all working correctly!
+### If your output looks similar to mine (paying special attention to "ygainers.csv" showing up), everything is setup properly!